EDJINEDJA/fixerr/README.md

 ## FixErr - AI-Powered Code Error Fixer

-Automatically detect and fix errors in your code with a local AI model.
-Just run your script with fixerr, and get instant explanations and solutions when something breaks.
+Automatically detect errors in your code and suggest solutions to correct them thanks to a local artificial intelligence(AI) model.

+Simply run your script with fixerr, and get instant explanations and solutions when something goes wrong.

 ## Download & Install